International Student Work Experience Program

 • Approved positions must comply with Alberta Labour Standards and be hired at Alberta minimum wage or higher.

-• Participating employers must post approved positions on the ISWEP online job board on campusBRIDGE targeting undergraduate international students.
+• Participating employers must post approved positions on the ISSEP online job board on campusBRIDGE targeting undergraduate international students.
 Student applications are collected and vetted for program eligibility and then sent to employers for shortlisting.

-Current Government of Canada Guidelines for working on-campus.
+Current Government of Canada Guidelines for working on-campus

-Current Government of Canada Guidelines for working off-campus.
+Current Government of Canada Guidelines for working off-campus

 Students